What Is Aspergillosis?

 Aspergillosis is an infection, allergic reaction, or fungal growth caused by the Aspergillus fungus.
 The fungus usually grows on decaying vegetation and dead leaves.
-Being exposed to the fungus does not necessarily mean that you will get aspergillosis; it is more likely to infect people with a weak immune system.
+Exposure to the fungus doesn’t necessarily guarantee that you’ll get aspergillosis.
+Almost everyone encounters the fungus on a daily basis and never contracts the illness.
+It’s more likely to infect people with a weak immune system or a lung disease.

 Allergic Bronchopulmonary Aspergillosis (ABPA)

-If you have tuberculosis or another lung disease, being exposed to the fungus can cause you to develop a fungus growth.
+If you have tuberculosis or another lung disease, exposure to the fungus can cause you to develop a fungus growth.
 Also called a fungus ball, this type of growth usually consists of fungus, clots, and white blood cells.
-The growth does not typically spread to other areas of your body.
+The growth doesn’t typically spread to other areas of your body.
 However, the ball can become larger and damage your lung tissues.